-Do you have favorite tree?
+Do you have a favorite tree?

-For this art challenge, draw, paint, or photograph your favorite tree.
+Draw, paint, or photograph your favorite tree.

-- do a quick pencil sketch
+- Do a quick pencil sketch and color with crayons or pencils.

-- create a detailed diagram with labels
+- Create a detailed diagram with labels.

-- paint with watercolors or acrylics
+- Sketch the tree, then paint with watercolors or acrylics.

-- finger paint with mud, clay, or other natural materials
+- Finger paint with mud, clay, or other natural materials.

+Observe!
 Get to know your tree a little better

-Here is an example: cabbage tree sketch in colored pencil on paper
+Here is an example: Cabbage tree sketch in colored pencil on paper

 The cabbage tree is endemic to New Zealand but the one in this drawing is living in a garden in Australia.
 Each day, many species of birds stop for a perch on one of its branches, including sulfur-crested cockatoos, noisy miner birds, Australian magpies, galahs, and more.